Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 Technically, the test consists of:

-• The C++ source of a test program with a lot of debug output expecting an input filename as first commandline argument.
+• The C++ source of a test program with debug output.
+It expects an input filename as first command line argument.

-• A shellscript that is compiling the C++ source code of the test program and setting up the test files for the test.
-It then runs the test program for all different input filenames.
+• A bash script that is compiling the C++ source code of the test program and setting up the test files for the test.
+It runs the compiled test program against various input filenames.

 #!/bin/bash